Infectious Diseases

 What doctors wish patients knew about RSV infection

-RSV leads to about 2.1 million outpatient visits annually in the U.S., between 58,000 and 80,000 hospitalizations, and 100–300 deaths among children under than 5.
-For patients 65 or older, each year brings about 60,000–120,000 hospitalizations and 6,000–10,000 deaths, according to the CDC.
+RSV leads to between 3.6 million and 6.5 million outpatient visits annually in the U.S., between 190,000 and 350,000 hospitalizations, and 10,000 to 23,000 deaths.
+For patients 50 or older, each year brings about 110,000–180,000 hospitalizations and 6,000–10,000 deaths, according to the Centers for Disease Control and Prevention.

-The AMA’s What Doctors Wish Patients Knew™ series provides physicians with a platform to share what they want patients to understand about today’s health care headlines, especially throughout the COVID-19 pandemic.
+The AMA’s What Doctors Wish Patients Knew™ series gives physicians a platform to share what they want patients to understand about today’s health care headlines.

 Related Coverage

 “The biggest sign is just like with other infections—there’s a range.
-So, little babies may have difficulty breathing, fever, cough, wheezing, chest congestion or it could just be a runny nose and they don’t want to eat,” said Dr. Malani.
+So, little babies may have difficulty breathing, fever, cough, wheezing, chest congestion or it could just be a runny nose, and they don’t want to eat,” said Dr. Malani.
 “For many of us, RSV could look like any other common cold.”

-“One thing that is a bit specific to RSV is that wheezing and bronchospasm,” she said.
+“One thing that is a bit specific to RSV is wheezing and bronchospasm,” she said.
 “Then in older adults—particularly those in nursing homes—it is pneumonia.”

 “You get it from exposure to respiratory droplets when an infected person coughs or sneezes,” said Dr. Fryhofer.
 “You can also get it from direct exposure to virus droplets including kissing the face of an infected child or from contact with surfaces.